Date of Degree

 This is a case study of a collaboration between a school district and a nonprofit organization for the purpose of building two high school facilities together.
 Through interviews with district and nonprofit leaders, this study explores how this was accomplished.
 Analysis of interview data resulted in five emergent themes.
 These themes were juxtaposed with Melaville and Blank's 1991 framework.
 Melaville and Blank's research consisted of a study of multiple partnerships and resulted in five common variables: The Five Variables Shaping Interagency Partnerships.
 The final chapter of this study synthesizes the collaborative literature and the case study data to suggest a new framework for collaboration: The Five Steps to an Enduring School/Community Collaboration.
 Educational researchers can use this study and its framework to further explore collaborations in education.
 School leaders can use this framework to guide them through their own collaborative processes.
 All educators can use this research to answer the question, "What works in collaboration?"

 Copyright 2011 Jake M. Klipsch

 Klipsch, Jake Mueller.
-"What works in collaboration: a case study of a facilities partnership between a public school district and a nonprofit organization." doctoral dissertation, University of Iowa, 2011.
+"What works in collaboration: a case study of a facilities partnership between a public school district and a nonprofit organization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.